 When do East Montpelier committees & boards regularly meet?

-Meetings are held at the Town Office Building unless special notice is provided.
+Meetings are held at the Town Office Building unless special notice is provided, except for the Recreation Board, which meets at East Montpelier Elementary School.
 The regular schedule of board & committee meetings is as follows:

 Selectboard 6:30 p.m. – 1st & 3rd Mondays of every month